 Ours is a success story:

-Arriva inaugurates its new charging centre in Alcorcón and launches its new 100% electric vehicles.
-With the commitment to the environment, sustainable mobility and decarbonisation, since June 2023, all urban lines in the city of Alcorcón are zero emissions.
+In line with its decarbonisation plan, Arriva inaugurates its new charging centre in Alcorcón and launches its new 100% electric vehicles.
+With the commitment to the environment and sustainable mobility, from June 2023, all urban lines in the city of Alcorcón are zero emissions.

 In a particularly difficult context due to the impact of the health crisis caused by COVID-19, Arriva has redesigned its projects and maintained its transformation plan to advance its journey towards decarbonisation.
 Proof of this is the new headquarters of Arriva in Spain, located in the Community of Madrid.
 This new headquarters is a project built following the criteria of the PassivHaus Institute, for almost zero consumption buildings.